jingounchained/FoundryHost/README.md

 A .NET 7 Worker Service wrapper for Hosting a Foundry server.

 ## Windows Installation and Configuration
 You may use the FoundryHost.exe executable on the [latest release page](https://github.com/jingounchained/FoundryHost/releases/latest), or you may clone this repo and Publish the application yourself.
 Place the resulting FoundryHost.exe file in a path you wish to run the service from.
+It's recommended to place in the Foundry Virtual Tabletop folder alongside the Foundry Virtual Tabletop.exe, as it will find path to main.js from there without additional parameters.

 ## Configuration
 You must install NodeJS https://nodejs.org/en/download